python/cpython/Doc/howto/descriptor.rst

 created or the name of class variable it was assigned to.
 (This method, if present, is called even if the class is not a descriptor.)

-Descriptors get invoked by the dot "operator" during attribute lookup.
+Descriptors get invoked by the dot operator during attribute lookup.
 If a descriptor is accessed indirectly with ``vars(some_class)[descriptor_name]``, the descriptor instance is returned without invoking it.